 The Australian Bureau of Statistics (ABS) lists the consolidated assets of managed funds in Australia as \$2.79 trillion as at December 2018.
 The ABS notes that over 80 per cent of these assets are attributable to superannuation funds.
-APRA further clarifies that just over 65 per cent of super fund assets are in APRA-regulated funds.
-134

 Non-superannuation investments have few significant threats from the reviews, reports and regulation confronting the financial services industry.
 If anything, recent legislative changes limiting the size of income streams payable from super and reducing superannuation contribution caps will likely increase the flow of funds invested outside of super by higher net wealth individuals.